GvozdenDelic/primary-category-wordpress-plugin/README.md

-This Wordpress plugin is entended to add "Primary Category" feature on category posts and custom posts.
+This Wordpress plugin is intended to add "Primary Category" feature on category posts and custom posts.

 Primary Category plugin time log: